slushyking/-Drought/README.md

 **Why does drought happen?**

 Scientists think that drought is directly affected by human-caused global warming.
 Carbon emmisions from human activity have cause the planet to warm up, meaning less rain falls in certain areas.
+Although climate change affects droughts, it doesn't actually cause them.
+Droughts are a natural occurence caused by things like ocean temperatures, changes in the jet stream, and changes in the local landscape.